The Dangers Of Gastric Bypass And Banding Surgeries

 These complications are more likely when doctors operate on patients who aren’t good candidates for surgery, or when they fail to monitor the patient’s condition before, during and after surgery.
 Because these procedures involve such a steep learning curve, the surgeons who perform them must be highly qualified.
 Their inexperience can also contribute to disastrous outcomes.

-Has Negligence Left You Worse Off Than Before?
+Has Negligence By A Surgeon Left You Worse Off Than Before?

 If you opted for gastric bypass or other weight loss surgery — only to end up in much worse condition than you were before — you’re not alone.
 Many people find themselves facing this nightmare because of medical negligence.
 For legal guidance regarding complications from these surgeries, turn to a member of our legal team at the law office of Barry D. Lang, M.D. & Associates in Boston, Massachusetts.